aptech/docs/docs/CR-diag.rst

 ----------------
 .. function:: diag(x)

-    :param x: NxK matrix or L-dimensional array where the last two dimensions are NxK.
+    :param x:
-    :type x: TODO
+    :type x: NxK matrix or L-dimensional array where the last two dimensions are NxK

     :returns: y (*TODO*), min(N,K)x1 vector or L-dimensional array where the last two dimensions are min(N,K)x1.